tylervalentine/mirrulations/docs/development.md

   bash devup -b
   ```

   If you forget the `-b`, it will build the containers before launching them.
-Additionall you can run devup with the `-b` to just launch the containers.
+Additionally you can run devup
+with the `-b` to just launch the containers.
 If you run devup you don't need to build or launch the containers manually.

 * Kill all containers